pebri86/esplay_micro_hardware/README.md

 ---------
 Flash this board with this [bootloader] for the ability flashing via sdcard, so you doesn't need computer to switch application firmware, and last but not least the emulator itself for playing the game [ESPlay Retro Emulation].

+There is also collections of available compiled firmware (.fw) application files on my repo [Firmware Collections]

 Changelogs
 ----------
 ### 01 Oct 2019